 “Because you were daft.
 Get the fuck out of my office!” he yelled at her.

 Before she could break down and indulge in the tears that were threatening, Mr. Fayose walked in with a few Chinese men who smelt of garlic.

 “You look worried Miss, everything okay?”
+He whispered to her.